 Gerima: I think black people carry a genomic story in their body in this country.
 If they don’t want me to help them activate it then I’m useless because I am not a teacher that is there for salary.
 I declined many ﬁlm school offers in Europe to go to Howard because I was looking to teach black kids who I felt didn’t have to go, like me, to UCLA to spend more time justifying their story is normal instead of the technical discussion in white schools.
 I went to a school where I want to have black kids like me who are really in urgent situation to tell the story of their grandmother or their grandfather.
 I said, “I want to be a part of a school like that.”

 Sarah Lewis, guest editor of “Vision & Justice,“ is Assistant Professor of History of Art and Architecture and African and African American Studies at Harvard University.
 Dagmawi Woubshet is Associate Professor of English at Cornell University.

-This article, which will be published in Aperture 223: “Vision & Justice,” is adapted from “Love Visual: A Conversation with Haile Gerima,” originally published in Callaloo, vol. 36, no. 3, Summer 2013, and reprinted courtesy of Johns Hopkins University Press.
+This article is adapted from “Love Visual: A Conversation with Haile Gerima,” originally published in Callaloo, vol. 36, no. 3, Summer 2013, and reprinted courtesy of Johns Hopkins University Press.